 Upon enrollment, parents complete a Home Language Survey or HLS as required by state law.
-This survey is completed the first time the parent enrolls the child in an Inspire school and the results are maintained thereafter in the charter school's student information system and the English Learner folder in the child's cumulative record (CUM).
+This survey is completed the first time the parent enrolls the child in Monarch River Academy and the results are maintained thereafter in the charter school's student information system and the English Learner folder in the child's cumulative record (CUM).